EarthScope: Geologic Legacy

-The multidisciplinary character of EarthScope will create stronger network connections between geologists of all types and from around the country.
-Building an Earth model of this scale requires a complex community effort, and this model is likely to be the first EarthScope legacy.
-Researchers analyzing the data will leave us with a greater scientific understanding of geologic resources in the Great Basin and of the evolution of the plate boundary on the North American west coast.
-Another geologic legacy desired by the initiative, is to invigorate the Earth sciences community.
+The multidisciplinary character of EarthScope helped create stronger network connections between geologists of all types and from around the country.
+Building an Earth model of this scale required a complex community effort, and this model is largely the first EarthScope legacy.
+Researchers analyzing the data left us with a greater scientific understanding of geologic resources in the Great Basin and of the evolution of the plate boundary on the North American west coast.
+Another geologic legacy desired by the initiative, was to invigorate the Earth sciences community.
 Invigoration is self-perpetuating as evidenced by participation from thousands of organizations from around the world and from all levels of students and researchers.
 This leads to a significantly heightened awareness within the general public, including the next cohort of prospective Earth scientists.
-With further evolution of the EarthScope project, there may even be opportunities to create new observatories with greater capabilities, including extending the USArray over the Gulf of Mexico and the Gulf of California.
+With further evolution of the EarthScope project, there were opportunities to create new observatories with greater capabilities, including extending the USArray over the Gulf of Mexico and the Gulf of California.
 There is much promise for EarthScope tools and observatories, even after retirement, to be used by universities and professional geologists.
 These tools include the physical equipment, software invented to analyze the data, and other data and educational products initiated or inspired by EarthScope.

 Political Legacy

-The science produced by EarthScope and the researchers using its data products will guide lawmakers in environmental policy, hazard identification, and ultimately, federal funding of more large-scale projects like this one.
+The science produced by EarthScope and the researchers using its data products help guide lawmakers in environmental policy, hazard identification, and ultimately, federal funding of more large-scale projects like this one.
 Besides the three physical dimensions of North America's structure, a fourth dimension of the continent is being described through geochronology using EarthScope data.
-Improving understanding of the continent's geologic history will allow future generations to more efficiently manage and utilize geologic resources and live with geologic hazards.
+Improving understanding of the continent's geologic history allow future generations to more efficiently manage and use geologic resources and live with geologic hazards.
 Environmental policy laws have been the subject of some controversy since the European settlement of North America.
 Specifically, water and mineral rights issues have been the focus of dispute.
 Representatives in Washington D.C. and the state capitals require guidance from authoritative science in drafting the soundest environmental laws for our country.
-The EarthScope research community is in a position to provide the most reliable course for government to take concerning environmental policy.
+The EarthScope research community was in a position to provide the most reliable course for government to take concerning environmental policy.

 Hazard identification with EarthScope is an application already in use.
 In fact, the Federal Emergency Management Agency (FEMA) has awarded the Arizona Geological Survey and its partner universities funding to adopt and maintain eight Transportable Array stations.
 The stations will be used to update Arizona's earthquake risk assessment.